ekim493/cs1371-autograder/source/testers/README.md

 The `TesterHelper.m` contains a `TesterHelper` class which contains static helper functions that can be used by any Tester.
 - Note: Currently configured for user use, modify for gradescope use
 ## Scoring Rubric Specifications
 All scoring rubrics should be a .json file with at minimum a 'tests' field.
-This field should contain a list of every function that is to be tested, with the field 'name' assigned to the name of the function, and the field 'max_score' assigned the total possible score for that function.
+This field should contain a list of every function that is to be tested, with the field 'name' assigned to the name of the function, and the field 'level' assigned the level/difficulty for that problem.
-- Level 1 problems should be assigned 1 point, level 2 = 2 points, and level 3 = 3 points.
+- Level 1 problems are assigned 1 point, level 2 = 2 points, and level 3 = 3 points.
-- Level 0 or ABC problems should be assigned 0 points.
+- Level 0 or ABC problems will be assigned 0 points, but failing any test case will halve the total score.
-- Extra credit problems should be given -1 point.
+- Extra credit problems will be given 0 points with no effect.

 Any assignment wide fields such as visibility should also be listed in this JSON.
 See the specifications on [Gradescope](https://gradescope-autograders.readthedocs.io/en/latest/specs/).